-Rotations are scheduled on a monthly basis with all changes occurring on the first of the month.
-There is a total of five months of elective time, which may be used to gain an in-depth knowledge of a particular area of practice, gain more experience with procedures, practice in a remote or rural setting, or pursue clinical research.
+Rotations are scheduled as blocks.
+Each block is 28 days.
+There is a total of three blocks of elective time, which may be used to gain an in-depth knowledge of a particular area of practice, gain more experience with procedures, practice in a remote or rural setting, or pursue clinical research.

-The second year allows some elective time, and continues to develop the fund of experience that is required of a practicing family physician.
+The second year continues to develop the fund of experience that is required of a practicing family physician.
 The clinical experience centers less on in-patient care and begins to focus on ambulatory care.

 During their third year, residents are given more leeway in scheduling their rotations, with more elective time being available.
-Each resident acts as chief of the teaching service for two months, and throughout the rest of the year is on-call to provide backup for the in-house resident.
+Each resident acts as chief of the teaching service for six to eight weeks, and throughout the rest of the year is on-call to provide backup for the in-house resident.

 Family Practice Teaching Service

 The second and first-year residents provide 24-hour in-house coverage of the service, and admit patients from the emergency room, from the clinic or as transfers from outlying hospitals.
-With the assistance of an attending physician, each resident is responsible for the medical care of the patients he or she admits, including specialist consultation and ICU admission.
-Residents are on the Family Practice Teaching Service for two months.
+With the assistance of an attending physician, each resident is responsible for the medical care of the patients he or she admits, including specialist consultation.
+Residents are on the Family Practice Teaching Service for seven-eight blocks.
 In-house call for the teaching service is every four nights.
 Residents rotating through pediatrics and dermatology share the call schedule.

 Education in internal medicine and its subspecialties constitutes a part of each year’s rotation schedule.
 Required rotations include general internal medicine, cardiology, respiratory medicine, critical care and neurology.
 Additional elective rotations are available in gastroenterology, endocrinology, allergy and immunology.

-Residents spend two months on the surgical residency teaching service.
-This is a service run by surgical residents and allows the family practice residents to gain competence in the surgical clinic and in the inpatient care of surgical patients.
+Residents spend one block on the surgical residency teaching service.
+This is a service run by surgical residents and allows the family practice residents to gain competence in the inpatient care of surgical patients.
 While on the surgical service, residents gain operating room experience, exposure to common surgical procedures and learn to manage the critically ill patients in the surgical critical care unit.
 Call is one in four.

-The obstetrical rotation takes place as a two-month block in the first year and as two separate rotations during the second year.
+The obstetrical rotation takes place as two blocks in the first year and as two separate rotations during the second year and one block in their third year.
 Family practice residents are the only residents on the obstetric ward and therefore participate in the management of all labor and delivery patients.
 Residents also first assist on all cesarean sections and provide initial evaluation of all obstetrical patients that present to the hospital.

 The center of the residents’ activities is at the Altru Family Medicine Residency facility.
 While working in the clinic, each resident will have faculty available to precept cases and other health care professionals are available to provide assistance.
 During the first year of residency, each resident spends one or two half days in the clinic each week.
 Initially, residents are scheduled to see patients every thirty minutes.
 The number of patients seen per half day gradually increases with resident competency.